How to migrate your Windows Print Queues

 “Help!
-Iím a Windows print server administrator and I want to copy all of my printers and drivers to a new Windows print server.
+I’m a Windows print server administrator and I want to copy all of my printers and drivers to a new Windows print server.
 What’s the fastest and best way to do this?”

-Did you know you can use Microsoft’s Print Management Console to take a backup of your print server or migrate all of your print queues, drivers, and ports to a new server?
+Did you know that since Windows Server 2008 R2, you can use Microsoft’s Print Management Console to take a backup of your print server or migrate all of your print queues, drivers, and most ports to a new server?

-The only thing this wonderful tool can’t do is migrate 3rd party port monitors (like the PaperCut TCP/IP Port used for Hardware Page Checking).
-Otherwise this is a handy way to save yourself hours when doing a Print Server migration or give yourself a backup plan when making major changes to your print server.
+One “gotcha” to keep in mind is that this tool can only migrate certain types of printer ports like Standard TCP/IP or WSD ports.
+Unfortunately it cannot migrate local ports like nul or the PaperCut TCP/IP Port, so we’ve provided workarounds below.
+All things considered, this is still a handy way to save yourself hours when doing a Print Server migration or give yourself a backup plan when making major changes to your print server.

 - Open Print Management by pressing Windows key + R, then type printmanagement.msc and hit the enter key.

 - Click on Print Management, then select Action from the menu, then Migrate Printers…

 - Choose the option Export printer queues and printer drivers to a file, then simply follow the prompts.

 - Take that resulting file from the previous steps and copy it to your new print server.

 - Open Print Management on the new print server then navigate to Migrate Printers… like before.